 About

 The Nashville hub of the Sunrise Movement was founded in early 2019.
-Some of our early focus was geared towards building broad support among both the public as well as elected officials for the Green New Deal, both as an idea as well as the actual 14-page Green New Deal resolution that was introduced in Congress.
-Equally important, was significantly escalating public discussion and political narrative to the scale and urgency of the climate crisis.
-Both of these remain integral to our work today and all the work we do today falls under the vision of the Green New Deal, but our focus on the 14 page resolution has transitioned into building support for both legislation as well as other changes government or otherwise that will push us towards the vision of the Green New Deal.
-Our work also plugged into the work and campaigns that the national organization was involved in.
+Our early focus was geared towards building broad support for the Green New Deal among both the public and elected officials.
+We encouraged both as an idea as well as the actual 14-page Green New Deal resolution that was introduced in Congress.
+This assisted our other goal of increasing the scale and urgency of the climate crisis within the political narrative.
+Both of these remain integral to our work today, but our focus on has transitioned to participating in grassroots programs and building support for legislation.

-We also continued to build people power.
-We held a community town hall featuring speakers from partner organizations and city councilman Freddie O’ Connell, did presentations with other organizations in the city, and built relationships with partner organizations both in and not in the climate space.
+We held a community town hall featuring speakers from partner organizations including then City Councilman Freddie O’ Connell.
+Current mayor Freddie O’Connell presented, and we continued to build relationships with partner organizations both in and out of the climate space.

 When the tornado of April 2020 occurred, our hub played a part in organizing communities in disaster response.
 Of course, COVID then happened.
+We currently donate money to Palestine Hurra COllective.

 Our numbers had been dwindling and for a large period of time it was really just 2-3 folks.
 As such, we began reaching out to local, allied organizations and Sunrise hubs in Knoxville and Chattanooga.
 The fostering of these relationships culminated in a state-wide youth summit for Climate Justice in the summer of 2022, funded through grants given to the Sunrise Nashville hub .
 The youth summit brought together numerous climate and social justice activists throughout the state and ended with a large-scale protest and sit-in at the construction site for Vanderbilt’s Owen building in relation to the Divest Dores movement.